Decoherence and Probability: Probability and Classicality

 Consider the dynamical equations for the expectation values (first moments) of position and momentum in the two models.
 Assume a Hamiltonian of the standard form $H=\frac{p^2}{2m}+V(q)$.
 Explicit application of the star product as a pseudo-differential operation then gives the expression for the quantum momentum expectation value:

 and for the position expectation value we get:

-Following \cite{ballentine:1998}, the corresponding formulas in the classical possibility space model is:
+Following \cite{ballentine:1998}, the corresponding formulas in the classical possibility space model are:

 We thus have an isomorphism between the classical and quantum probabilistic phase space formalism.
-The classical and quantum moment evolution first equations are \textit{syntactically isomorphic} with the Wigner function playing the role of a probability density function.
+The classical and quantum first moment evolution equations are ``syntactically isomorphic'' \citep{hempel:1965,bartha:2010}.
+That is, they can be obtained by assigning different physical interpretations to the symbols that appear in a common mathematical form, with the Wigner function in the latter playing the same role as the probability density function in the former.